coraallencoleman/RankingMethods/README.md

 ## TODO
 - ranking_metric create way to compare rankings (a metric?) could use total loss?
-- ranking_metric create a metric that allows you to test how often you meet your goal (% true top 10 in ranking's top 10).
 - make the function faster?

 ## Function specific TODOs (older)